taubman33/django-install/README.md

   brew install python3
   ```

-## Setting Up a New Django Application
+## Setting Up a New Django Application - tunr_django

 We'll be using Django as our backend framework for the next few lectures of Unit 4.
 Let's set up our Django project in advance of our Django lectures.
 In this tutorial, we will create and install Django on a new project called `tunr_django`.
 Follow the steps below.